Every so often I get a real hankering for fried chicken strips!

 Then they get a wet coating of beaten eggs.

 They then get the last dry coating of sourdough bread crumbs before being fried.

-Deep fried foods are so appealing to our palates for several reasons.
-Our bodies crave fats, they carry fat-soluble vitamins, provide the building blocks for our cells and hormones, and deliver an extremely concentrated source of energy.
+Deep-fried foods are so appealing to our palates for several reasons.
+Our bodies crave fats; fats carry fat-soluble vitamins, provide the building blocks for our cells and hormones, and deliver an extremely concentrated source of energy.
 They make us feel satiated and keep hunger at bay for long periods of time.
 That is why it’s so important to choose healthy fats for cooking and frying.

-Polyunsaturated fats come from vegetable oils like soy, canola, safflower and sunflower.
+Polyunsaturated fats come from vegetable oils like soy, canola, safflower, and sunflower.
 They are extremely delicate and prone to become rancid and full of free radicals when exposed to heat extraction and processing solvents.
 Basically they are damaged before they reach the store or restaurant shelf.
 Further degradation occurs during the hydrogenation process (turning liquid polyunsaturated oils into solid oils).
-The oils are then subjected metal catalysts, hydrogen gas, more heat, soap-like emulsifiers, bleach, added coloring and added flavors.
+The oils are then subjected to metal catalysts, hydrogen gas, more heat, soap-like emulsifiers, bleach, added coloring, and added flavors.

 Do yourself a favor and quit eating polyunsaturated oil!